Krupal-Shah/TheDiceGame-Multiplayer/README.md

 # TheDiceGame-Multiplayer
-This is a simple multiplayer game involving Dice and Strategy It is built using HTML, CSS and JavaScript.
+This is a simple multiplayer game involving luck and Strategy.
+It is built using HTML, CSS and JavaScript.

 You need to guess when to play and when to hold.